richardgourley/savings-target-application/README.md

 # savings-target-application
-This is a simple app for Javascript students to practice see some key skills in action.
+This is a simple app for Javascript students to see some key skills in action.
 The app allows a user to enter a savings target, hit a button and then see how much they would need to save every month to hit their target in various time frames.

 - I have included a basic html sheet with the project.